 6) Mycena luxaeterna

-This is also belongs to the family Mycenaceae.
-It is a darkly grayish-brown mushroom with a parachute shaped caps.
-These grow upto 2 cm in diameter.
+This also belongs to the family Mycenaceae.
+It is a darkly grayish-brown mushroom with parachute-shaped caps.
+These grow up to 2 cm in diameter.
 Its habitat is very limited to an area of the Atlantic Rainforest of Sao Paulo.

 7) Mycena haematopus

 This fungus is also known as the “bleeding fairy helmet”.
 It is also growing on rotting logs.
 This fungus can reach up to 4 cm in diameter.
-This mushroom got this name because its cap color is differ from a range from pale red to wine red.
+This mushroom got this name because its cap color differs a range from pale red to wine red.
 Can be found in Europe, North America, Japan and Venezuela.